iojohnso/CoderDojo-web-development/Lessons/07-Forms/README.md

 #### Step 1: Allow some user input

-User input is collected via form tags (&lt;form&gt; and &lt;/form&gt;).
+User input is collected via form tags (`<form>` and `</form>`).
 There are several different types of input that can be collected, but the most common is simple a text input field.
 Create the following in your sample program:

 	<br>
 	<form >